Efficient Quantum Circuit Design with a Standard Cell Approach, with an Application to Neutral Atom Quantum Computers: Methods

 \section{Methods}

-We propose a circuit design method that starts from the observation that physical hardware qubit lattices as well as the quantum circuit that will be compiled both have a very regular structure (e.g. Fig.~\ref{fig:23d}).
+We are tiling cells in order to implement larger circuits.
+However, a circuit's design is not the same as the circuit's execution.
+The latter implies the existence of a gate schedule and some qubit routing operations in order to enable the gates.
+However, standard cells significantly reduce the cost of scheduling and routing as we illustrate in Section~\ref{sec:res}.

-\emph{A standard cell} is a pattern that represents the 2D/3D abstraction of the qubits and the gates that form a sub-circuit (e.g. the Clifford+T decomposition of the Toffoli gate). \emph{Tiling} is the procedure by which circuits are designed in a manner that is automatically compatible with the underlying qubit lattices. \emph{Scheduling} is the method that outputs the order in which the Clifford+T gates of the original circuit will be executed.
-As a result, \emph{a schedule} is a quantum circuit that includes gate parallelism information.
+We start from the following definitions. \emph{A standard cell} is a pattern that represents the 2D/3D abstraction of the qubits and the gates that form a sub-circuit (e.g. the Clifford+T decomposition of the Toffoli gate). \emph{Tiling} is the procedure by which circuits are designed in a manner that is compatible with the underlying qubit lattices. \emph{Scheduling} is the method that outputs the order in which the gates existing in the cell will be executed.
+For example, the goal of scheduling is to reduce the depth of the resulting circuit's gate sequence.
+As a result, \emph{a schedule} is a quantum circuit that includes information about gate parallelism.
+We \emph{extract schedules}, quantum circuits whose gates are in a well defined order, from the tiled structures.

-The tiled structure includes \emph{lines} called \emph{qubit storage}.
-The storage works like a queue: qubits are pushed and popped from the storage using SWAP operations.
-We analysed the functionality of such queues for the restricted case of a four qubit multiplication circuit in \cite{dobbs2021fast}.

-A tiled structure supports a computation whose execution is a repetition of two steps: 1) apply single- and two-qubit gates (except qubit movement operations such as SWAPs) according to the connectivity; 2) move qubits on the layout in order to support the next application of gates.
-This approach is explained in this section and will be exemplified in Section~\ref{sec:res} and Fig.~\ref{fig:fig4}.

-Our tiles are designed (pre-programmed) for computations where no SWAP gates are necessary.
-For example, no SWAPS are required in order to perform the Toffoli gate on the tile from Fig.~\ref{fig:cube}.
-Our tiling method simplifies the analysis of efficient SWAP insertion and scheduling.

-In this work, we tile Toffoli+H circuits by considering tiles for the Toffoli gates.
-The challenges are to find Toffoli tiles which can be efficiently tiled to qubit lattices, and to generate circuits of shallow depth.